-TABLE B-20.5: Boundary Alignment Levels Matrix Alignment Levels Matrix This is About Main activities The Process Pre-requisite Compliance with References Comments о ш Boundary alignment levels Boundary alignment levels are used to establish: Vehicular access Floor level for a garage, carport, or car-stand area Boundary fence 1.
-Lodge a Development Application Application for alignment levels Survey details Consider boundary alignment levels when preparing the concept design This section of the DCP Development Application Guides NSC Performance Guide NSC Infrastructure Specification Manual Industry Codes for design and construction Provide enough information to allow Council to assess the merit of the proposal The Statement of Environmental Impact must address the issues raised in the checklist within the EP8A Act 2.
-Obtain development consent Council assesses DA based on details of the alignment levels • EP&A Act 1979 In order to minimise delay the applicant should ensure that the information provided in the application is relevant, accurate and fit-for-purpose and meets Coundi's DCP objectives and controls 3.
-Lodge a Construction Certificate application Detailed design S.138 approval S.138 and bonds Pay all fees and bonds Certification as required This section of the DCP Development consent s.138 of Roads Act 1993 BCA NSC Performance Guide NSC Infrastructure Specification Manual Provide enough detailed design information to show that work can be built as per development consent conditions No work is permitted on public property without a 138 Permit Bonds are a security against damage to Council Infrastructure - Obtain Construction Certificate Submit information required by the development consent DevelopmentConsentBCA PCA ensures that all consent conditions are met 5.
+TABLE B-20.5: Boundary Alignment Levels Matrix lignment Levels Matrix This is About Main activities The Process Pre-requisite Compliance with References Comments Boundary alignment levels Boundary alignment levels are used to establish: • Vehicular access • Floor level for a garage, carport, or car-stand area • Boundary fence 1.
+Lodge a Development Application Application for alignment levels Survey details Consider boundary alignment levels when preparing the concept design This section of the DCP Development Application Guides NSC Performance Guide NSC Infrastructure Specification Manual Industry Codes for design and construction Provide enough information to allow Council to assess the mert of the proposal The Statement of Environmental Impact must address the issues raised in the checklist within the EP&A Act Footpath levels Roof water disposal under footpath Disabled access 2.
+Obtain development consent Coundi assesses DA based on details of the alignment levels • EP&A Act 1979 In order to minimise delay the applicant should ensure that the information provided in the application is relevant, accurate and fit-for-purpose and meets Coundi's DCP objectives and controls 3.
+Lodge a Construction Certificate application Detailed design S.138 approval Pay all fees and bonds Certification as required • This section of the DCP • Development consent 1993 • BCA NSC Performance Guide NSC Infrastructure Specification Manual Provide enough detailed design information to show that work can be built as per development consent conditions No work is permitted on public property without a 138 Permit Bonds are a security against damage to Council Infrastructure 4.
+Obtain Construction Certificate Submit information required by the development consent Development ConsentBCA PCA ensures that all consent conditions are met 5.
 Start construction Give Council Notice This section of the DCP Construction Certificate NSC Performance Guide NSC Infrastructure Specification Manual A Construction Certificate must be obtained before construction may commence.